lamps-wg/cmcbis/draft-ietf-lamps-rfc5274bis.md

 protocol are covered in other documents.
 This document provides the information needed to make a compliant version of CMC.

-This document obsoletes RFCs 5274 and 6402.
+This document obsoletes RFC 5274 and RFC 6402.

 --- middle